 As with any important financial purchase, think about the costs and coverage of your policy before you buy it, and look at the premiums you can afford, the deductibles, the available hospitals and doctors, the plan’s quality ranking information, the covered benefits, and the out‐of‐pocket expenses you will pay.
 Higher deductibles generally lower your costs but require you to pay more up front before your coverage kicks in.

-Some online retirement planning tools, like Fidelity’s Retirement Income Planner,4 can help you estimate how much of your budget for essential expenses should be allocated to medical and health care costs.
+Some online retirement planning tools, like Fidelity’s Planning & Guidance Center,4 can help you estimate how much of your budget for essential expenses should be allocated to medical and health care costs.

 You also can use Fidelity’s annual Retiree Health Care Costs Estimate as a basis for planning.
-This estimate suggests that a 65‐year‐old couple retiring in 2014 would need $220,000 (in today's dollars) in total to pay for medical expenses throughout their retirement (17 years for men, 20 years for women, on average), not including nursing home or long‐term care.
+This estimate suggests that a couple retiring in retiring in 2015 at age 65 would need $245,000 (in today's dollars) in total to pay for medical expenses throughout their retirement (20 years for men, 22 years for women, on average), not including nursing home or long‐term care.

-Factoring future health care expenses into one’s retirement plan allows for a more realistic assessment of one’s retirement cash flow needs.
-As a consequence, a more realistic assessment of one’s retirement savings needs and of the potential success of a retirement plan.
+Factoring future health care expenses into one’s retirement plan allows for a more realistic assessment of one’s retirement cash flow needs and, as a consequence, a more realistic assessment of one’s retirement savings needs and of the potential success of a retirement plan.

 In addition to any employer‐sponsored benefits, your retirement accounts, and personal savings, you may have other sources to help meet health care costs in retirement.